 In this regard, Gleason L. Archer, on page 175 of his book entitled Encyclopedia of Bible Difficulties, says, “Even though Scripture records the dishonesty of men, this does not necessarily mean that it approves. . . .”
 In other words, the Bible often just reports what occurred, without editorializing.

 Another example of a person who lied to protect others is found in Joshua 2:1-21.
-This scripture tells how a prostitute named Rahab lied to protect two Hebrew spies who had come to her house to stay while they were scouting that area, including the city of Jericho where she resided.
+This scripture tells about a prostitute named Rahab lying to protect two Hebrew spies who had come to her house to stay while they were scouting that area, including the city of Jericho where she resided.
 Despite the fact that she lied, James 2:25 indicates that she was justified (i.e., considered righteous) for her actions.

 Even with regard to these last two examples, it is questionable if the lying by the midwives or the lying by Rahab is condoned in the Bible.
 Both incidents are examples of God honoring people because their efforts to protect others was the right thing for them to do.
-In other words, although their lying may otherwise have been wrong, it apparently was justified, because they were trying to do what they believed was right.
+In other words, although their lying may otherwise have been wrong, in these two situations it apparently was justified, because they were trying to do what they believed was right.

 And, there are also other types of lies that are told with righteous intentions.
 This includes lies that are told to encourage someone, such as a person who is discouraged or depressed.